silverspectro/Cheatsheets/cheatsheet-Git.md

 git add "*.extension" //add all the .extension file to the stage git add folder/	//all all the files and subfolder of the directory to the stage

-git commit "file.name"	//push the file to the repo online git commit --all	//push all the watched file to the online repo
+git commit "file.name"	//push the file to the repo git commit --all	//push all the watched file to the repo

+git remote nameoftherepo(ex:origin) url		//sets the actual directory to the remote online repo given a url https,git,ftp,etc... git remote -v 	//list all the remote

+git push -u 	//push to the online repo and sets it to default git pull	//pull from the remote

+git clone url.git (optional)nameofthedirectory	//clone a repo

+git checkout branch	//move to the named branch git checkout -b branch	//create a new branch and move in it

 git reset HEAD nameofthe.file   //uncommit the last change given the file git checkout -- nameof.file //undo last change on the given file